An overdose of sulfonylurea may cause hypoglycaemia.

 Moderate symptoms of hypoglycaemia, without any loss of consciousness or neurological signs, must be corrected by carbohydrate intake, dose adjustment and/or change of diet.
 Strict monitoring should be continued until the doctor is sure that the patient is out of danger.

-If hypoglycaemic coma is diagnosed or suspected, the patient should be given a rapid IV injection of 50 mL of concentrated glucose solution (20-30%), followed by continuous infusion of a more dilute glucose solution (10%) at a rate that will maintain blood glucose levels >1 g/L. Patients should be monitored closely and depending on the patient's condition after this time, the doctor will decide if further monitoring is necessary.
+If hypoglycaemic coma is diagnosed or suspected, the patient should be given a rapid IV injection of 50 mL of concentrated glucose solution (50%).
+This should be followed by continuous infusion of a more dilute glucose solution (10%) at a rate that will maintain normal blood glucose levels.
+Patients should be monitored closely and, depending on the patient's condition after this time, the doctor will decide if further monitoring is necessary.

 Dialysis is of no benefit to patients due to the strong binding of gliclazide to proteins.